Wincanton (LON:WIN) Receives “Buy” Rating from Peel Hunt

-Peel Hunt reissued their buy rating on shares of Wincanton (LON:WIN) in a research report released on Thursday morning, Digital Look reports.
-They currently have a GBX 490 ($6.40) target price on the stock.
+Wincanton (LON:WIN)‘s stock had its “buy” rating reaffirmed by analysts at Peel Hunt in a note issued to investors on Thursday, Digital Look reports.
+They currently have a GBX 490 ($6.40) price target on the stock.
+Peel Hunt’s target price would indicate a potential upside of 13.95% from the stock’s current price.

-Other research analysts also recently issued reports about the stock.
-Liberum Capital restated a buy rating and set a GBX 510 ($6.66) target price on shares of Wincanton in a research report on Thursday.
-Shore Capital restated a not rated rating on shares of Wincanton in a research report on Thursday, May 20th.
+A number of other equities research analysts have also recently weighed in on WIN.
+Shore Capital reiterated a “not rated” rating on shares of Wincanton in a research report on Thursday, May 20th.
+Liberum Capital reiterated a “buy” rating and issued a GBX 510 ($6.66) target price on shares of Wincanton in a report on Thursday.

 About Wincanton